reachtokarthik/D/WORKFLOW.md

 - **Issue**: Poor performance on minority classes
 - **Solution**: Adjust augmentation parameters to generate more samples for underrepresented classes or implement class weighting in the loss function

+### Normalize Step Completing Too Quickly
+- **Issue**: The normalize step completes in 0.00 seconds without processing any files
+- **Solution**: This can happen if the normalize step runs before augmentation.
+The updated workflow now runs normalize after augmentation to ensure both original and augmented images are processed.

 ### Overfitting
 - **Issue**: Large gap between training and validation accuracy
 - **Solution**: Increase dropout rate, add more regularization, or reduce model complexity